curtbraz/PhishAPI/README.md

 # To Setup :

 1) It's all in Docker now!
+Clone this repo and edit config.txt.
+Install docker-compsoe with `sudo curl -L "https://github.com/docker/compose/releases/download/1.26.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose` and `sudo chmod +x /usr/local/bin/docker-compose`.

-Just install Docker and Docker-Compose and run via `docker-compose build` from with the Phishing-API directory.
+2) Run docker-compose via `docker-compose build` from with the Phishing-API directory.
 Then, `docker-compose up -d`.

-2) Use HTTPS (Let's Encrypt!) and a Domain for the Hosted API (Coming soon to Docker automagically!)
+3) Use HTTPS (Let's Encrypt!) and a Domain for the Hosted API (Coming soon to Docker automagically!)

-3) Optionally run Responder and BeEF in a screen session and import the crontab file (Coming soon to Docker!)
+4) Optionally run Responder and BeEF in a screen session and import the crontab file (Coming soon to Docker!)

-4) Enjoy! :)  Message me if you have any issues.
+5) Enjoy! :)  Message me if you have any issues.
 This does not work on Windows!